Alberto Bustani Adem: Monterrey Institute of Technology and Higher Education

 He was a strong advocate of student internationalization and the creation of multicultural communities.
 He presented his perspectives on this at the Association of International Education Administrators (AIEA) in March 2013.

 In 2001 he supported an initiative at the university called the "Sustainable Campus Program", which was developed to encompass a wider, more inclusive view of sustainable development in the teaching, learning, research, outreach and operational activities of the Monterrey Campus.

-In 2002, he participated in the working group “The challenge to academia: preparing the next generation of leaders”, organized by The Alliance for Global Sustainability (AGS) with the purpose to explore ways in which research institutions can contribute to solving sustainability problems and preparing the next generation of leaders.
+In 2002, he participated in the working group “The challenge to academia: preparing the next generation of leaders”, organized by The Alliance for Global Sustainability (AGS).

-In 2003, the Monterrey Campus received the National Quality Award (Premio Nacional de Calidad de México), the most important recognition delivered by the President of México to organizations that are distinguished by their high performance.

 While at the university, Bustani also held the position of Dean of the School of Engineering and Architecture (1998–2001), Director of the Center for Environmental Quality (1992–1998) and Head of the Chemical Engineering Department (1987–1992).

 Bustani also served as vice president for Planning and Academic Development at the Tecnologico de Monterrey System from 2011 to 2012.

 Awards and recognitions

 The University of Sheffield granted him the Degree of Doctor in Engineering Honoris Causa in November 2005.

 He was awarded the Romulo Garza Award Prize (Premio Romulo Garza) on teaching and research in Monterrey, Nuevo León, Mexico in 1992.

 Bustani was the keynote speaker at Virginia Tech's graduate commencement ceremony on May 11, 2007, the school's first international commencement speaker.
-His speech was titled "What should we consider in looking beyond?"